yeti/viper-generator/README.md

 ### JSON File
 The JSON file should outline the modules to be created in the script.
 For each module, you must supply a module name and the list of views in that module.
 The JSON file should consist of a list of dictionaries.
 Each dictionary contains a "ModuleName" and an Array of Views.
+The first dictionary in the array should contain project information - the platform that you are generating code for (`ios` or `android`) and the Project Name.
 For example:
 ```
 [
+    {
+        "Platform": "android",
+        "Project": "Example Project"
+    }
     {
         "ModuleName": "Home",
         "Views": ["List", "Friends"]